manish8171/pyq-notes-extractor/README.md

 ## Known Limitations

-- **notesgallery.com blocks bots** with 403 errors occasionally.
-The tool rotates User-Agents automatically to handle this.
 - Some PDFs may be hosted on Google Drive; those are flagged but require manual download.
 - The subject database is pre-built and may not cover all subjects.
 For unlisted subjects, the tool falls back to a live Google site-search.